ethereum/execution-apis/src/engine/interop/specification.md

 ### engine_getPayload

 #### Parameters
-1. `payloadId`: `QUANTITY` - Identifier of the payload building process
+1. `payloadId`: `QUANTITY`, 64 Bits - Identifier of the payload building process

 #### Returns
 `Object|Error` - Either instance of [`ExecutionPayload`](#ExecutionPayload) or an error